 Being accused of a hate crime is a terrible thing.
 Whether or not a person committed such a crime, in today’s atmosphere the allegation is likely to garner a great deal of news and social media attention, and public opinion often presumes a person guilty with little or no evidence.
 Unfortunately, hate crimes are on the rise in Maryland, with reports of such crime rising 40 percent between 2015 and 2016.
-If you have been accused of a hate crime, your first step is obtaining legal counsel.
+If you have been accused of a hate crime in Maryland, your first step is obtaining legal counsel.
 You need an experienced, aggressive criminal lawyer to help you fight such charges.

 Federal and State Hate Crimes Law